Marvin-YYC/CYD-Meteo-OWM-Weather-Info/README.md

 Original code and assistance from  https://github.com/marcosjl31 with many thanks https://github.com/marcosjl31/WeatherStation

-This is a work in progress, I'm still working on it and any help or suggestions will be greatly appreciated.
+This is a work in progress, any help or suggestions will be greatly appreciated.
-I am not using the weather icons in my code, as it was too large for my application, but I left them in the sketch incase I figure out how to use them, or if someone else wants to use them.
+I am not using the weather icons in my code, as the icons were too large for my application.
+I left them in the sketch in the event I figure out how to use them, or if someone else wants to use them.
 I have also added a weather icon font for future use.
 The weather icon in the top right corner is just for show at the moment.
 I am also hoping to add some AQHI data once I figure that out.  :)

 ## Details
 - USB Powered